 Because online drawing lessons remove you from any situation where you have peers and a teacher to critique your work, you need to reach out and find a community that can offer you artistic feedback.

 Most artists have probably heard this at least once in their life: “You’re so talented!
 It just comes to you so easily!
 I could never draw like that.”

-Well, dear person, did you study up on human anatomy, gain insight on movement, learn about light refraction, and master perspective with not one, not two, but three vanishing points?
+Well, did you study up on human anatomy, gain insight on movement, learn about light refraction, and master perspective with not one, not two, but three vanishing points?